 Vladislav Medvedovskyi, Softarex Technologies, Inc.

-Alexander Lipanov, PhD in Computer science, Softarex Technologies, Inc.
+Alexander Lipanov, Ph.D. in Computer science, Softarex Technologies, Inc.

 What is Industry 4.0?

 Industry 4.0 stems from the realization that a 4th industrial revolution is upon us.
-Industry 4.0 is like a fancy trend that everyone discusses but can’t give the precise definition.
-Besides, hardly anyone distinguishes the difference between Industry 4.0 and Internet of Things.
+Industry 4.0 is like a fancy trend that everyone discusses but can’t give a precise definition.
+Besides, hardly anyone distinguishes the difference between Industry 4.0 and the Internet of Things.
 All we can say for sure is that Industry 4.0 stands on the intelligent connectivity of smart devices by which objects can sense one another and communicate.
 Industrial production machinery no longer just “processes” the product.
 The product itself communicates with the machinery, using smart sensor devices, to give precise instructions.